 Finally, although his account is unique in terms of meetings with important people and events no other foreign observer witnessed, his hasty trip means he cannot delve deep enough.
 In the end he needs to fluff up the narrative with facts from the guidebook.
 Nonetheless, like The New Great Game does for the 2000’s, Goodnight, Mister Lenin provides a great historical overview of Central Asia and the Caucasus in the 90’s for anyone new to the region and eager to learn.

 Probably the most popular book on Central Asia, and rightly so, this is the ultimate Great Game book.
 Reads like a spy novel, only that it actually all happened.
-A similar, equally gripping book by the same author is Setting the East Ablaze, about the Bolsheviks plot to bring communism to India through Central Asia (the story of Paul Nazaroff).
+A similar, equally gripping book by the same author is Setting the East Ablaze, about the Bolsheviks plot to bring communism to India through Central Asia.
+The author is British, so keep in mind there is a very British bias.

 The Turks in World History – Carter Vaughn Findley